JSteunou/comimoc-back/README.md

-## settings
+## set it

-The options must give when creating the application can contains all [Flask](http://flask.pocoo.org/docs/config/#builtin-configuration-values) and [Flask-MongoEngine settings](https://flask-mongoengine.readthedocs.org/en/latest/) plus the Comimoc settings
+The options you have to give when creating the application can contain all [Flask](http://flask.pocoo.org/docs/config/#builtin-configuration-values) and [Flask-MongoEngine settings](https://flask-mongoengine.readthedocs.org/en/latest/) settings in addition to the Comimoc settings.

 * **USE\_CORS**: Boolean.
 Use [cross origin resource sharing](https://developer.mozilla.org/en-US/docs/HTTP/Access_control_CORS) by adding HTTP Headers depending on the **CORS\_\*** settings below.
 This allow you to have the front-end and the back-end on different domains.
 Very useful for multiple front and one back-end. *default: True*.
 * **CORS\_ALLOW\_ORIGIN\_WHITELIST**: List of string.
 List of your front-end URL if you set **USE\_CORS** on `True`.
 Do not forget the scheme (http://, https://).
 Tips: you may need to add the root domain and the www subdomain if your site is available on both. *default: ()* (empty).